econpy/yav1/README.md

 python agg_logs.py
 ```

+### What Gets Cleaned? ###

+When I say these scripts *clean* your raw log files, I'm referring to the following transformations on the data:

+* Convert Unix timestamps into human readable dates
+* Convert frequencies from integers to appropriate floats (e.g. 35519 -> 35.519)
+* Convert direction indicator from (0, 1, 2) to (Front, Rear, Side)
+* Convert flag to more meaningful string
+* Convert speed from meters per second to miles to hour

+All of these conversions can be found in the [yav1/logparser.py](https://github.com/econpy/yav1/blob/master/libv1/logparser.py) file.

 ### Syncing Data ###

 As of right now, there isn't an elegant way of syncing the data being logged by YaV1 to a remote location.
 Currently, I'm considering one of the following: